hpssjellis/neuro-ml/README.md

 Learning will be defined as a measurable change in network behavior relative to baseline and control conditions.

+**Design Metrics (Sandbox)**

+- convergence of influence-matrix weights toward the target truth table
+- sensitivity of convergence to Encourage/Discourage frequency settings
+- stability of learned mappings when input patterns are cycled

 **Behavioral Metrics (CL1)**

 - response probability